2 min read

 Butterfly concentration

-My third problem with sustained ebook reading is I get distracted.
+My third problem with sustained eBook reading is I get distracted.
 This may be a failing on my part or it may be related to the discomfort described above.
 Either way, I find it hard to concentrate on an ebook.
 This isn’t a problem reading novels, it is a problem when I’m reading non-fiction.

 I’m in a race to see whether I lose my concentration or my vision first.
 It turns out I’m not alone.